nicosommi/gddify/README.md

 npm i
 ```
-Then, customize the package.js file at your own taste (replacements, place holders and stamps).
+Then, customize the files at your own taste (replacements, place holders and stamps).

 Then, run
 ```shell